Skip to Content

 Waimea Canyon in Kauai

-With millions of years of weathering, the soil no longer contains rich minerals and nutrients.
+But what’s with that red dirt?
+Kauai is Hawaii’s oldest cousin and with millions of years of weathering, the soil no longer contains rich minerals and nutrients.
 As a result, the remaining ground is rusty-colored or red dirt.
-Be warned, the earth is stubborn and will forever stain your shoes and clothes.
+Be warned, the earth is stubborn and stains shoes and clothes.

 One of Kauai’s most accessible waterfalls is Kailua Falls.
 Made famous by the show “Fantasy Island,” the dramatic falls tumbles an incredible 80 feet into a 30-foot-deep pool.
 The double falls don’t require a hike as the viewpoint is next to the parking lot.

 For the adventurous, take to the mountains on a tubing excursion.
 Once home to numerous sugar plantations, the Hanamaula ditches brought water to the sugar cane.
+With the farms gone, the waterways allow visitors to float on innertubes through a tropical rainforest.

-If you decide not to book a shore excursion in Nawiliwili, renting a vehicle is best.
+Without a shore excursion in Nawiliwili, renting a vehicle is best.
 There isn’t much to see and do within a short walk of the commercial port.

 Kahului